mdevaluate/mdevaluate/doc/installation.rst

 The easiest way to use mdevaluate on the institutes network is to use the mdevaluate module::

-  module load mdevaluate/1.2
+  module load mdevaluate/16.06

+The mdevaluate module is provided in different versions.
+Since there is no real *release schedule*, the version numbers are arbitrary and follow a `Calendar Versioning scheme <http://calver.org>`_.
+The idea of these versions is to provide a fixed version of the code from time to time, which will not be changed, except maybe for major bugs, and assure that scripts don't stop working.
-Mdevaluate is provided in different versions: Numbered *release* versions (e.g. 1.2) and the special version `dev`, which provides the latest version of the code.
+The special version `dev` provides the latest version of the code.
-The `dev` version should not be used in *production* (e.g. in the end phase of a thesis) since it may contain broken code.
+It should not be used in *production* (e.g. in the end phase of a thesis) since it may contain broken code or function signatures may change.

 The module will provide a recent python 3.5 environment through the anaconda3 module with all relevant packages for scientific computing already installed.